 And also, which websites are easier for you to navigate: the ones that have very few elements, menu items, and just choices in general?
 Or the ones cluttered with too many menu items, column-stuffing elements, and an overwhelming amount of choices as to where you can click?

 Make it easier for your audience.
 They’ll appreciate it.

 This goes hand in hand with your design being easier to view, navigate, and consume.
 The less you include in your design, the cleaner and more attractive it will look.

 You’ll have fewer opportunities for elements to screw up your design.
 When you have very few elements, it’s hard to make them clash or overwhelm the design with them.
 The really popular example is Apple – not only with their physical products and operating systems, but with their packaging, visual, and web designs as well.

 If you analyze it, there’s not much going on: a logo, an image of the product, and some information.
 That’s it.
 Yet that’s a big reason why it looks so clean and attractive: design minimalism.

 Don’t include any more elements in your designs than you need to.
 Your designs will automatically look cleaner and more attractive as a result.

 3. Easier for You to Create

-The less elements you have to work with, the easier it is for you to create a nice and effective design.
-There’s less to balance, less to arrange next to each other, less to resize and move around.
+The fewer elements you have to work with, the easier it is for you to create a nice and effective design.
+There’s less to balance, less to arrange next to each other, and less to resize and move around.

 Make it easier for yourself by including less in your designs.